Always From Scratch

 How to Store and Reheat Sausage and Peppers

 Store sausage and peppers in an airtight container for up to 4 days in the refrigerator.
-Reheat by adding to pan on medium heat, stirring occasionally until heated through.
+Reheat by adding to a pan on medium heat, stirring occasionally until heated through.
 Sausage and peppers are great for a leftovers sandwich, a breakfast sandwich, or for dinner the next night!

 More Summer Recipes